SoftCysec/PLP--Web_Tech--Hackathon--Group-8/README.md

 - the team created an authentication system that used vanilla Javascript that a login page will authenticate a user.
 After a successful login, the user will be taken to the To-Do list website.
 - login page where a user will use the default credentials to sign in
 ![](Web_challenge_2/image1.jpeg)
-- now when the user enters wrong credentials an error alert appears and the user is alerted on the number of attempts remaining before the user is locked     out.
+- now when the user enters wrong credentials an error alert appears.
 But after successfully signing in is done, the page will redirect to the To-Do list website<br>
 ![](Web_challenge_2/image2.jpeg)
 ![](Web_challenge_2/image3.jpeg)
 3. To-Do list --- use this link to access the site [grp-8-to-do.netlify.app](https://grp-8-to-do.netlify.app/)